sami-chaaban/starparser/README.md

 ```

 The list of options are organized by [Data Mining](#mining), [Modifications](#modify), and [Plots](#plot).
 Arguments that are not required are surrounded by parentheses in the descriptions below.
 Do not include the parentheses in your arguments.

-Some of the options below are already available in Relion with "relion_star_handler".

 ### Input